Just how happy are you at your workplace?

 At the end of the day, you want to be involved in fulfilling, rewarding and enjoyable, get recognition and promotion for your efforts, and be appreciated for the work you do.

-It seems a lot to ask for – and the key for resolving these seemingly conflicting challenges is to get clear about just how much you love the work you do?
+It seems a lot to ask for – and the key to resolving these seemingly conflicting challenges is to get clear about just how much you love the work you do?

 Is what you do for work make you jump out of bed every morning?